xin-huang/xin-huang.github.io/docs/development.md

 - All development code must be submitted to the `dev` branch.
 - Do **not** push code directly to the `main` branch.
 - All new features, bug fixes, and experiments should be done in the `dev` branch or a feature branch based on `dev`.
-- Do **not** be afraid to modify code directly in the `dev` branch rather than creating duplicate code via copy-paste.
-If you think something should be improved, just update the existing code.
+- Rather than creating duplicate code via copy-paste, modify the existing code directly in the `dev` branch.
+Do not worry about breaking things.
 Git will track all changes, and GitHub provides an easy-to-read visual comparison for reviewing edits.

 ---